MAKARD/react-native-toastboard/README.md

 ## < Toaster />

-`Toaster` component is represents container wich displays messages.
+`Toaster` component represents a container that displays messages.

-Accepts following props:
+Accepts the following props:

-`onHide` - callback that executes `AFTER` hide message. `Optional`.
+`onHide` - a callback that executes `AFTER` hide the message. `Optional`.
-Takes native event as first argument and `message item` as second argument.
+Takes native event as the first argument and `message item` as the second argument.

-`onShow` - callback that executes `BEFORE` show message. `Optional`.
+`onShow` - a callback that executes `BEFORE` show the message. `Optional`.
-Takes native event as first argument and [message item](#Message-item) as second argument.
+Takes native event as the first argument and [message item](#Message-item) as the second argument.

-`onPress` - callback that executes on container press. `Optional`.
+`onPress` - a callback that executes on container press. `Optional`.
-Takes native event as first argument and [message item](#Message-item) as second argument.
+Takes native event as the first argument and [message item](#Message-item) as the second argument.

-`onHoldStart` - callback that executes on container press and hold. `Optional`.
+`onHoldStart` - a callback that executes on container press and hold. `Optional`.
-Takes native event as first argument and [message item](#Message-item) as second argument.
+Takes native event as the first argument and [message item](#Message-item) as the second argument.

-`onHoldEnd` - callback that executes on container press and release. `Optional`.
+`onHoldEnd` - a callback that executes on container press and release. `Optional`.
-Takes native event as first argument and [message item](#Message-item) as second argument.
+Takes native event as the first argument and [message item](#Message-item) as the second argument.

 `duration` - specifies `common` display time in `msec` for message. `Optional`.
 Default - `2000`.

 `delayBetween` - specifies delay time in `msec` between showing messages. `Optional`.
 Default - `0`.

-`hideOnPress` - specifies that message should hide on press it. `Optional`.
+`hideOnPress` - specifies that the message should hide on press it. `Optional`.
 Default - `false`.

-`style` - specifies styles for container. `Optional`.
+`style` - specifies styles for the container. `Optional`.
 Default - [ToasterStyles](./src/components/Toaster/ToasterStyles.js)

-`animation` - specifies animation that applies to hide/show message. `Optional`.
+`animation` - specifies animation that applies to hide/show the message. `Optional`.
 Default - [SlideY](./animations/SlideY.js).
 See more details below.

-`middleware` - executes before message will be added to queue.
+`middleware` - executes before the message will be added to a queue.
 Should return `string`. `Optional`.
 Takes [message item](#Message-item) as argument.

-`Toaster` can takes children only as `function`:
+`Toaster` can take children only as `function`:
 ```ts
 (item: { type: string; message: string }) => React.ReactNode;
 ```

-In this case, default `Toast` will be replaced with returned component.
+In this case, the default `Toast` will be replaced with the returned component.

-*NOTE: To stop hiding timer, you can tap and hold touch on container as long as you want*
+*NOTE: To stop hiding timer, you can tap and hold your touch on the container as long as you want*

 ##### Message item

-Message item represents following interface:
+Message item represents the following interface:

 ```ts
 item: {